U.F.O. (1968-1983 1984-1989 1991-present) is a Hard Rock band from London, UK.

 In 1984 Mogg resurrected the act with Paul Raymond returning, along with punk recruit Paul Gray (ex-Damned; bass), Jim Simpson (ex-Magnum; drums) and Atomik Tommy M. (guitar) to release Misdemeanor (1985), an album that once-again only charted in the UK But shortly later, Raymond left to be replaced with David 'Jake' Jacobson for the opposite activity, Ain't Misbehavin' (1988), and once-again the act split up.

-But once again the act was fired up soon after, this time with Mogg and Way returning and adding Laurence Archer (ex-Grand Slam; guitar), Clive Edwards (ex-Wild Horses; drums) and Jim Davis (keyboards) to release High Stakes And Dangerous Men (1992) to little public care.
+Once again the act was fired up soon after, this time with Mogg and Way returning and adding Laurence Archer (ex-Grand Slam; guitar), Clive Edwards (ex-Wild Horses; drums) and Jim Davis (keyboards) to release High Stakes And Dangerous Men (1992) to little public care.
 That effort was followed by two more albums, Lights Out In Tokyo (1993; a live set) and Walk On Water (1995), with each meeting a similar fate.
 Old crony Michael Shenker (ex-Scorpions) was back in the fold on the former album replacing Archer.
 This album also saw a new member in the form of Andy Parker also step in to take over drums.

 The Monkey Puzzle, was released in 2006.